ColeTownsend/Meeet-Blog/_posts/2014-09-02-Tuesday-Forecast.md

 ---
 layout: post
-published: false
+published: true
+date: 2014-09-02
 title: Tuesday Update and Outlook
-sub_title: "Collaboratin'"
+sub_title: Collaboratin'
 category: update
+author: cole
 ---

 Hey guys!
 Thank you for continuing to bring in the dollar bills.
 We're doing excellent right now in our Kickstarter, and _we are going to meet our goal_.
 I think that Meeet would be able to offer much more however if we exceeded our goal.
 We want to help people ship side projects.

-> Pledging on Kickstarter will ensure that everyone with an idea and a little know-how can work together to build something awesome.
+Pledging on Kickstarter will ensure that everyone with an idea and a little know-how can work together to build something awesome.
 [Change the game.](https://twitter.com/intent/tweet?text=Meeet%20by%20Meeet%20Co&via=kickstarter&url=http://kck.st/1kYExFk&original_referer=https://www.kickstarter.com/projects/meeet/meeet-co-finish-your-side-projects-find-your-next)

 <blockquote>
 <h3><span class="milestone">Milestone</span>Total Pledges in Dollars: 1,445</h3>